UniversalBuilder/universalbuilder.github.io/index.md

-# Resources for the scientific imaging community
+# Resources for the life scientist

 You will find here scripts, documents, code snippets and more than can be used to build larger applications.
 This is a work in progress, and if you find bugs or errors don't hesitate to notify me !

-## Resources
+## Resources for learning and working with bio-image processing and analysis

-## 1. Documents
+## 1. Basic

 ### 1.1.
 Image Analysis Notions for the Microscopist

-*Concepts like digital images, DPI, scale, interpolation, using a Jupyter Notebook to illustrate them.*
+*Basic notions and concepts like digital images, DPI, scale, interpolation, filtering, and much more using various media to illustrate them: macros, notebooks, PDFs...*

 ![preview](images/github_repo_basic_notions.png)